dicksonlaw583/gmlinear2/README.md

 ## Installation

-Download the latest version from [the YoYo Marketplace](https://marketplace.yoyogames.com/assets/8170/gmlinear) or [the Releases page](https://github.com/dicksonlaw583/gmlinear2/releases).
+Download the latest version from [the Releases page](https://github.com/dicksonlaw583/gmlinear2/releases).

 ## Contributing to GMLinear